Triple glazed windows or not?

 The big difference in energy performance, when you replace double glazing with triple glazing, is down to the extra layer of insulating air, or in most cases gas.

 Energy performance of a window is highly dependent on the sash and frame surrounding the glass.
 That is why Idealcombi is using Idealcore™ in our windows.
-With twice the thermal properties of timber and traditional composite materials, Idealcore™ is the ideal for energy efficient windows.
+With twice the thermal properties of timber and traditional composite materials, Idealcore™ is the ideal choice of thermal break for energy efficient windows.

 Considerations before installing triple glazed windows